-Hair loss, quite simply, is the visible result of a hair follicle that is no longer viable and therefore unable to grow hair.
+Hair loss, quite simply, is the visible result of a hair follicle that is no longer viable and therefore unable to regrow hair.
 The lack of viability can be either permanent or temporary, based on the underlying cause(s) and the effectiveness of timely treatment.
 When a hair follicle is destroyed, it does not regenerate… it never comes back, and the hair loss is always permanent.

 Hair loss factors include genetics, hormones, age, health, nutrition, environment or stress and can be initiated by surgery, prescription drugs, testosterone or estrogen problems, thyroid problems, iron-deficiency, illness or trauma.

 Temporary hair loss tends to reverse itself within 24 months, no matter how severe the temporary loss has become.
 After 24 months, the odds of the hair follicles re-growing are unlikely.

 The normal cycle of hair growth, called the anagen phase, lasts approximately three years.
 Each hair grows approximately 1 centimeter (less than half an inch) per month during this phase.
 About 85 to 90 percent of the hair on your scalp is growing at any one time.
 About 10 to 15 percent of the hair on your scalp, at any one time, is in a resting or telogen phase.
 After 2 to 3 months, the resting hair falls out and new hair starts to grow in its place.

 When hair follicles begin the slow process of dying, the hair doesn’t stop growing.
 It initiates a gradual miniaturization of the hair by decreasing the growing cycle, which results in shorter, finer hair.
 This miniaturization process may take several years to complete, before the hair is so short it is no longer cosmetically useable.
 This explains why in certain areas of the scalp, the hair never seems to grow as long as other areas.